 When there is a change in your cats feeding schedule, if your cat misses a meal or eats later than normal, your cat may vomit up clear liquid.

 In addition, you may have switched your cat’s food too quickly.
-When changing your cat to a new diet, it is recommended to do it gradually over a one to two-week period gradually decreasing the amount of current cat food while increasing the amount of new cat food.
+When changing your cat to a new diet, it is recommended to do it gradually over a five to seven-day period gradually decreasing the amount of current cat food while increasing the amount of new cat food.

 Your cat may eat too quickly, and this can cause clear vomit or clear vomit with food present.
 If you cat is a habitual 'scarf and barf' cat or if they have intestinal sensitivities, that may be causing them to vomit up partially digested or undigested food.
 If your vet has ruled out other medical issues and thinks that what your cat is vomiting up is actually food, they may want you to try a commercial, sensitive systems food with your cat.
 If your cat is still struggling with vomiting food on this special diet, they may then want to put your cat on a strict, hydrolyzed protein diet.